quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A001---AI-Engineering_-Building-Applications-with-Foundation-Models-OReilly-Media-2025Chip-Huyen--/2aeba_part09_Sampling_Strate.md

 Temperature affects how often the model selects high-probability tokens versus low-probability tokens.
 A higher temperature causes the probability distribution to be more chaotic, allowing lower-probability tokens to surface more frequently.
 Conversely, a lower temperature makes the model more consistent by favoring high-probability tokens.

 For example:
-- With \(T = 1\), the probabilities are distributed as normal.
+- With $T = 1$, the probabilities are distributed as normal.
-- With \(T < 1\) (e.g., 0.5), higher probabilities are reduced, and lower probabilities are increased.
+- With $T < 1$(e.g., 0.5), higher probabilities are reduced, and lower probabilities are increased.
-- With \(T > 1\), higher probabilities are increased further, making the model more creative but potentially less coherent.
+- With $T > 1$, higher probabilities are increased further, making the model more creative but potentially less coherent.

 This parameter can be adjusted to balance between creativity and coherence in generated text. x??